matsan1122/indminer/README.md

 The rest should be self explanatory.

+## Virustotal

+For some reason, a [Virustotal Scan](https://www.virustotal.com/gui/file/4ec6b3ac8fd3e5574f29299c9b5b6cd655b34304c23c85396b72d311d315e3cc) of the build detects it as malicious.
+Pull requests helping remove the detections would be much appreciated.
+Until then, build from source if you're unsure.

 ## Donate

 You can obviously change and sell the software, but if you do so for a financial gain (in terms of selling it) please donate to keep it fair.
 Also if you hit a wallet a donation would be cool.